GSA-TTS/django-template/README.md

 ## Development

-To run the test suite, run `pipenv install --dev` and then `pipenv run python -m pytest` from this repository directory.
+To run the test suite, run `pipenv install --dev` and then `pipenv run pytest` from this repository directory.
 Make sure you have `npm` and `docker` installed as some tests require them.

 ## Contributing